Axe manufacturing in Pennsylvania: Mill Hall, PA (1849–1890, 1891–1926) ‒ Robert Mann and Sons

-Operations in Mill Hall area were started around 1840 by Willis Mann, who rented a blacksmith shop near Mackeyville and made axes on a small scale.
+Operations in the Mill Hall area were started around 1840 by Willis Mann, who rented a blacksmith shop near Mackeyville and made axes on a small scale.
 This operation was terminated and Willis joined the Reedsville works as a factory superintendent.
 After several failures at other locations, Robert relocated to Mackeyville in 1847 to work in a retail store owned by Willis.
 In early 1849, Robert undertook a project to build an axe factory on Big Fishing Creek at a site owned by Saul McCormick.
 Robert was now 25 years old.
 Production started with only four employees, and just one remained after the first year.
 When McCormick died in 1857, he was found to be insolvent and had placed a mortgage on the property.
 The factory was purchased by Robert at the sheriff's sale for $6,000, paid for partly by sale of 100 acres of factory-owned land.
-In 1866, following the death of three children due to diphtheria, Robert decided to retire to farming and sell the Mill Hall works to James, who wanted to leave Reedsville over a family dispute.
+In 1866, following the death of three children due to diphtheria, Robert decided to retire to farming and sold the Mill Hall works to James, who wanted to leave Reedsville over a family dispute.
 The transaction was never finalized.
 Robert was often in poor health and next enlisted management help from nephew Robert C., son of Willis.
 This relationship also was unsuccessful.